Improving motor imagery decoding methods for an EEG-based mobile brain-computer interface in the context of the 2024 Cybathlon: Methods

 For collecting data of different mental tasks, we employed an arrow cue paradigm (as shown in Figure \ref{fig:fig1}b).
 In response to cues displayed on the screen, presented as arrows pointing in one of the four cardinal directions, participants perform different mental imagery tasks.
 The arrow cue paradigm is well-established in EEG-based BCI studies, indicating when to start and stop the mental imagery tasks \cite{Gwon2023_PublicMIDatasets}, \cite{Statthaler2017_CybathlonMirage91}.
 The paradigm is executed as follows: First, the pilot sees a black screen with a cross marker.
 Then, a cue marker appears for one second.
 Depending on the cue, the pilot performs a different task.
 For example, a left arrow can denote left-hand motor imagery (MI), a right arrow right-hand MI, and a circle rest.
 After the cue disappears, the pilot begins to perform the imagery or rest task for three seconds.
 Finally, once the cross marker reappears, they take a three-second break.

-In addition to mental imagery task data, we also collect calibration data for artefact removal, which entails the participant sitting as relaxed and calm as possible, avoiding movement and eye blinks for one minute \cite{Guarnieri2018}.
+In addition to mental task data, we also collect calibration data for artefact removal, which entails the participant sitting as relaxed and calm as possible, avoiding movement and eye blinks for one minute \cite{Guarnieri2018}.

-Using this paradigm, we tested various mental tasks, including motor imagery, mental arithmetic, mental rotation, singing, and imagining the taste of a lemon.
+Using this paradigm, we also tested a mental arithmetic task.
 For mental arithmetic, the pilot was asked to multiply four-digit numbers shown on a sheet of paper, in order to avoid the task relying heavily on memory.
-Several combinations of tasks were also evaluated, since different combinations can influence performance, both for the user and the BCI classification \cite{Kim2013}.
+Combinations of mental imagery and mental arithmetic tasks were also evaluated, since different combinations can influence performance, both for the user and the BCI classification \cite{Kim2013}.

 To ensure our pilots can perform mental imagery, we analyzed whether a task-corresponding signal could be found in the relevant frequency bands.
 Motor imagery, or the mental rehearsal of movement, induces a localized reduction in power (event-related desynchronization) within the alpha (8-12 Hz) and beta (15-30 Hz) frequency bands \cite{Neuper2001_EventRelatedDynamics}.
 These bands can also be found in our pilots, as illustrated in Figure \ref{fig:fig1}c.